ptrckqn/shadibeshai-website/src/pages/lab.md

         University of Regina.
 Mabel's Doctoral Thesis is focused on a randomized trial examining the effects of a self-compassion intervention to protect from future depression episodes among people with recurrent depression.
-    - title: Christine Bueno
-      sub: Master’s Student (Clinical Psychology)
-      image: /uploads/christine-bueno.jpg
-      body: "Christine is a Master’s student in the Clinical Psychology Program.
-Her Master’s thesis will look at an online mindfulness and self-compassion intervention to increase connectedness. "
     - title: Saba Salimuddin
       sub: Doctoral Student (Clinical Psychology)
       image: /uploads/saba-2023.jpg
       body: "Saba is a doctoral student in the Clinical Psychology program.
 Her research is focused on treatment promotion through improved mental health literacy, and brief and scalable interventions. "
+    - title: "Alexa Danyluk "
+      sub: Master’s Student (Clinical Psychology)
+      image: /uploads/alexa-danyluk-headshot.jpg
+      body: Alexa (she/her) is a Master’s student in University of Regina’s Clinical Psychology Program.
+She is interested in exploring how cognitive and behavioural coping strategies can offset social and psychological vulnerabilities and identifying factors that promote adaptive coping.
+        For her Master’s thesis, she plans to examine how dispositional mindfulness interacts with coping behaviour to impact mental health outcomes.
+In her free time, Alexa enjoys baking, reading, and going for walks.
 alumni:
   title: Lab Alumni
   bio: